 Each spring, the state requires that we assess students in core subject areas.
 Along with students in 12 other states, Washington students in grades 3-8 (plus high school) will take the online Smarter Balanced assessments in English Language Arts (ELA) and Math.
 Students in grades 5, 8 and 11 will also take the Washington Comprehensive Assessment of Science (WCAS) test.
 Test-related graduation requirements are explained below.
 Each school determines a workable testing schedule within state parameters, mid-March into June.

-This will be the fourth year of computer testing with Smarter Balanced.
-The assessments are aligned with the Common Core State Standards, which are designed to prepare students to be college- and career-ready by the time they graduate from high school.
+This will be the fifth year of Smarter Balanced testing.
+The assessments are aligned with the Common Core State Standards, designed to prepare students to be college- and career-ready by high school graduation.

 What are the Smarter Balanced tests like?

-- All testing will be done online, and some parts are adaptive.
+- Tests are taken online, and some parts are adaptive.
 This means that to a certain extent, the test questions will become more difficult – or easier – depending on how each student responds.

 - All state tests are untimed.

-- Each subject test – ELA or math – will take multiple sessions to complete; students will not need to finish a test in a single day.
+- Tests are designed to be taken over multiple sessions.
+Students do not need to finish a test in a single day.
 Estimated testing time per subject is 3-4 hours.

 Try out a Smarter Balanced practice test for yourself!